Back to Blog

 Paul Baze, MPA, CJM, CCT, NJLCA

-You know what corrections professionals hate?
+What do corrections professionals often dislike?
 Change, and the way things are!
-Whether it’s a new policy, a new law, new technology or new leadership, it’s human nature for officers to feel vulnerable and uncomfortable when what they are familiar with is altered.
-Still, change is inevitable, and moving forward as individuals and agencies requires us to learn, grow and adapt to new practices and procedures.
+Whether it involves a new policy, a new law, new technology, or new leadership, it’s human nature for officers to feel vulnerable and uncomfortable when familiar routines are altered.
+Still, change is necessary, and moving forward as individuals and agencies requires us to learn, grow, and adapt.

-For the corrections community, a driving force of change right now is the transition to digital tracking.
-In prisons, there are logs for everything – from headcounts, security checks and inmate activity to visitors, blanket exchanges, meals and more.
-All of this documentation is essential for auditing, accreditation, meeting jail standards, and reducing risk and liability for the agency.
-“If it’s not documented, it never happened!” – and not being able to prove in court that procedures were followed due to the inability to present the necessary data from manually processed paper logs is a harsh reality that corrections agencies face every day.
+In prisons, logs are kept for everything—from headcounts and security checks to inmate activities, visitor records, blanket exchanges, meals, and more.
+This documentation is essential for auditing, accreditation, meeting jail standards, and reducing risk and liability for the agency.
+As the saying goes, “If it’s not documented, it never happened.”
+Not being able to prove in court that procedures were followed due to a lack of necessary data from manually processed paper logs is a harsh reality that corrections agencies face daily.

 Leading Change Management

-Change management is about how we prepare, furnish and support individuals to adopt a change in a productive way to drive organizational success.
+Change management involves preparing, equipping, and supporting individuals to adopt changes in a productive way that drives organizational success.
 As a jail administrator, you are also a change manager.
 In fact, the American Jail Association has identified Change Management as one of the 22 Core Competencies for Jail Leaders.

-Effectively leading change begins with adopting the right mindset and creating an environment where staff are empowered to be the driving force of change.
-Officers who trust the process will engage and play an active role.
-They will also be more secure in their positions and not fear that they may be replaced by technology.
+Effectively leading change begins with adopting the right mindset and creating an environment where staff feel empowered to be the driving force behind that change.
+Officers who trust the process will engage more actively and feel secure in their positions, without fearing that they may be replaced by technology.

 Communication is key to fostering the right environment for change and should be holistic.
-Involve officers from the outset.
-Ask questions, encourage input and allow staff to embrace change on their own playing fields.
+Involve officers from the outset; ask questions, encourage input, and allow staff to embrace change on their own terms.
 This process is known as motivational interviewing.
-By allowing staff to be a meaningful part of the conversation, you enable them to identify and define their own reasons for the change.
+By allowing staff to be a meaningful part of the conversation, you enable them to identify and define their reasons for the change.
 This two-way dialogue builds trust and increases adoption.
-Team members no longer see the change as a threat but as a benefit and, in turn, become advocates and ambassadors.
+Team members will no longer see the change as a threat but as a benefit, becoming advocates and ambassadors for the initiative.

-Motivational interviewing is scalable and is critical to achieving buy-in across the organization.
-One person cannot talk to all staff that will be affected by a change.
-As the backbone of the organization, Sergeants are ideally positioned to serve as change agents.
-They have the authority and platforms (e.g., squad town hall meetings) to inform, share and communicate the change.
+Motivational interviewing is scalable and critical to achieving buy-in across the organization.
+One person cannot communicate with all staff affected by a change.
+As the backbone of the organization, sergeants are ideally positioned to serve as change agents.
+They have the authority and platforms (e.g., squad town hall meetings) to inform, share, and communicate the change effectively.

 When seeking out agents for change within your organization, keep in mind the following: